interdependence/ansible-role-borgmatic/README.md

   # Repository to extract from
   - repository: user@example.com:/path/to/repo

-    # Optionally specify the archive,
+    # Optional, specify the archive,
     # defaults to 'latest'
     archive: latest

-    # Optionally specify a list of source paths
+    # Optional, specify a list of source paths
     # from within the archive to extract
     # defaults to entire archive
     paths: